Hypertensive encephalopathy: Diagnosis

 Diagnostic methods for hypertensive encephalopathy include physical examination, blood pressure measurement, blood sampling, ECG, EEG, chest X-ray, urinalysis, arterial blood gas analysis, and imaging of the head (CAT scan and/or MRI).
 Since decreasing blood pressure is essential, anti-hypertensive medication is administered without awaiting the results of the laboratory tests.
 Electroencephalographic examination detects the absence of alpha waves, signifying impaired consciousness.
 In people with visual disturbances, slow waves are detected in the occipital areas.

 Treatment

-The initial aim of treatment in hypertensive crises is to rapidly lower the diastolic pressure to about 100 to 105 mmHg (Incorrect - A decrease to 100mmHg from 180 would be almost a 40% decrease from baseline); this goal should be achieved within two to six hours, with the maximum initial fall in BP not exceeding 25 percent of the presenting value.
+The initial aim of treatment in hypertensive crises is to rapidly lower the diastolic pressure to about 100 to 105 mmHg; this goal should be achieved within two to six hours, with the maximum initial fall in BP not exceeding 25 percent of the presenting value.
 This level of BP control will allow gradual healing of the necrotizing vascular lesions.
 More aggressive hypotensive therapy is both unnecessary and may reduce the blood pressure below the autoregulatory range, possibly leading to ischemic events (such as stroke or coronary disease).